What is Upskilling?

 Companies that promote from within are often the best at reskilling their workforce.
 And organizations that employ the career lattice, as opposed to the career ladder, often make good use of reskilling, as well.
 Cross-training employees between departments is a good example of reskilling, because it usually allows the employee to work, one-on-one, with a trainer to learn the methods and techniques required to do the job.

 So, if upskilling is such a vital part of a healthy organization, why do some companies fail at its implementation?
 While it may sound simple, you need a good upskilling strategy to make it work the way it’s designed to work.
-And the right talent management software can prove invaluable.
+And the right talent management and reskilling software can prove invaluable.
 To be successful, your upskilling program must have several elements:

 • Concise, measurable goals